Want to increase your sales? Try adding humor! Here are eight tips for incorporating humor into your retail store or in-person sales presentation.

 4. How to get comfortable using humor

 Sign up for an improv class.
 The ability to listen is key to making improvisation in the moment.
 I can’t overstate how important listening is to help you determine when and where humor, a story, or an anecdote is appropriate.
-The goal of improv is to make you prepared at a moment’s notice to deal with a situation.
+The goal of improv is to prepare you to deal with a situation at a moment’s notice.

-Facebook fan Jane told me a customer said to her, “I want to buy the entire store!”
+Facebook fan Jane told me a customer said, “I want to buy the entire store!”
 Jane quickly replied, “I’ll carry it to the car for you!”
-The great value of using humor is it happens best when reacting fast to what is going on around you.
+The great value of using humor is that it happens best when reacting fast to what is happening around you.

 As you build that muscle to see opportunities, you can feel more confident on the sales floor with more situations.
-That in turn, allows you to be more confident with more people resulting in more rapport, more connections, and, yes, more sales.
+That, in turn, allows you to be more confident with more people, resulting in more rapport, connections, and, yes, more sales.

 Facebook fan Rachel shared that customers often describe how they clean their showers to her.
 She said she wanted to say, “What you do in your shower is your business…I’ll just help make it pretty while you’re in there.”
 What a great opportunity to have connected with customers.